oerc0122/MDANSE/Doc/pages/scattering.rst

 denotes an average over isotopes and relative spin orientations of neutron and nucleus.

-**Coherent and Incoherent Scattering**:
+**Coherent and incoherent scattering**:
 Usually, one splits the intermediate scattering function and the dynamic structure factor into their *coherent* and *incoherent* parts which describe collective and single particle motions, respectively.
-Defining
+By defining

 .. math::
    :label: pfx65